1. Kempten University of Applied Sciences

 • Extent of knowledge and skills acquired during first degree studies that relate to the modules on the master’s degree programme.

-• Extent of skills and knowledge acquired beyond studies that relate to the training content for technical product management.
+• Extent of skills and knowledge acquired beyond studies that relate to the training content for technical product management or entrepreneurship.

 • Extent of experience in managing projects, which can also lie in social or political spheres.